The Dichotomy of Cloud and IoT: Cloud-Assisted IoT From a Security Perspective: Approaches and Challenges

 In~\cite{Chall-Conf045}, a 3-tier cloud-cloudlet-device hierarchical trust management protocol, called IoT-HiTrust, for IoT systems was presented.
 This protocols allows an IoT device to report its experiences and determines the trueness of another IoT device for service composition by following a simple localized report-and-query paradigm.

 \paragraph{Attack Resilience}\mbox{}

-The authors of~\cite{Chall-Jour045} proposed a blockchain-enabled distributed security framework using edge cloud and software-defined networking (SDN)\cite{c6}.
+Regarding attack resilience, blockchain proves to be a sustainable solution in terms of flexibility, robustness, and confidentiality.
+Thus the authors of~\cite{Chall-Jour045} proposed a blockchain-enabled distributed security framework using edge cloud and software-defined networking (SDN)\cite{c6}.
 The SDN-enabled gateway offers early detection of security attacks by identifying and blocking suspicious network traffic or activity.
 Experimental evaluation results prove that this approach is efficient against various security attacks.
 A similar framework was presented in~\cite{Chall-Conf043} to alleviate security attacks using the Block-SDoTCloud architecture to strengthen security in the cloud storage network.
 To equip the cloud storage environment with the required facilities, two leading technologies, i.e., SDN and Blockchain, were applied.

-As an extension of ~\cite{Chall-Jour045}, the authors of~\cite{Chall-Conf044} proposed a blockchain-based system that tags a unique device identifier and uses smart contracts to store data transaction records in the blockchain for each IoT device as well as cloud and user access.
+As an extension of ~\cite{Chall-Jour045}, the authors of~\cite{Chall-Conf044} proposed a blockchain-based system that tags a unique device identifier and uses smart contracts to store data transaction records in the blockchain.
+This is done for each IoT device as well as cloud and user access.
 It provides distributed records that can mitigate data tampering and data snitching attacks.
-This approach maintains the privacy of IoT data on the cloud using Merkle Tree data structure and Practical Byzantine Fault Tolerance (pBFT).
+The presented scheme makes use of two different methods to secure the privacy of IoT data.
+The first method used was a Merkle Tree data structure, which is used to efficiently and securely encode data.
+The second method used was Practical Byzantine Fault Tolerance (pBFT) that allows the system to continue working if some nodes become corrupt or fail.
+These methods are implemented into a blockchain system for secure IoT data transmission.